-You can buy this eBook and the rest of THE CRYSTAL WARRIORS series at Smashwords, Apple iBookstores worldwide, Amazon worldwide, B&N, Kobo, Sony, Diesel eBooks, and All Romance eBooks.
+You can buy RUBY'S DREAM, JADE'S CHOICE & OPAL'S WISH, the next three books in THE CRYSTAL WARRIORS SERIES, now at Smashwords, Apple iBooks Stores worldwide, Amazon worldwide, B&N, Kobo, Google Play, and All Romance eBooks.

 THE CRYSTAL WARRIOR